RadarTech/ionwiki/tutorials/wallets/README.md

 There are multiple types of wallet:

+#### Browser Wallet

+A browser wallet runs on a Internet Browser (e.g. Chrome, Firefox, Edge, etc.).
+They can run a Lightning node directly in the browser, allow to connect mobile, desktop or web wallets or can be custodial.
+[Alby](https://getalby.com/) is one example.

 #### Desktop Wallet

 A desktop wallet runs on Windows, macOS, or Linux.
 Often running a complete Bitcoin and Lightning node, desktop wallets are the most common in the Lightning Ecosystem as LN requires constant uptime to maintain channels.